Slash (punctuation): Programming

-In a style originating in the Digital Equipment Corporation line of operating systems (OS/8, RT-11, TOPS-10, et cetera), Windows, DOS, some CP/M programs, OpenVMS, and OS/2 all use the slash to indicate command-line options.
+In a style originating in the Digital Equipment Corporation line of operating systems (OS/8, RT-11, TOPS-10, et cetera), Windows, MS-DOS, some CP/M programs, OpenVMS, and OS/2 all use the slash to indicate command-line options.
 For example, the command dir/w is understood as using the command dir ("directory") with the "wide" option.
 No space is required between the command and the switch; this was the reason for the choice to use backslashes as the path separator since one would otherwise be unable to run a program in a different directory.

 Slashes are used as the standard delimiters for regular expressions, although other characters can be used instead.

 IBM JCL uses a double slash to start each line in a batch job stream except for /* and /&.

 Programs

-IRC and many in-game chat clients use the slash to mark commands, such as joining and leaving a chat room or sending private messages.
+IRC, Discord, and many in-game chat clients use the slash to mark commands, such as joining and leaving a chat room or sending private messages.
 For example, in IRC, /join #services is a command to join the channel "services" and /me is a command to format the following message as though it were an action instead of a spoken message.
 In Minecrafts chat function, the slash is used for executing console and plugin commands.
-In Second Lifes chat function, the slash is used to select the "communications channel", allowing users to direct commands to virtual objects "listening" on different channels.
-For example, if a virtual house's lights were set to use channel 42, the command "/42 on" would turn them on.
-In Discord, slash commands are used to send special messages and execute commands, like sending a shrug emoji (¯\_(ツ)_/¯) or a table flip emoji ((╯°□°)╯︵ ┻━┻), or changing one's nickname using "/nick".
-Slash commands can also be used to use Discord bots.
+In Second Life's chat function, the slash is used to select the "communications channel" and send commands to it, for example if a virtual house's lights use channel 42 the command /42 on would turn them on.

-The Gedcom standard for exchanging computerized genealogical data uses slashes to delimit surnames; an example would be Bill /Smith/ Jr. Slashes around surnames are also used in Personal Ancestral File.
+The GEDCOM standard for exchanging computerized genealogical data uses slashes to delimit surnames; an example would be Bill /Smith/ Jr. Slashes around surnames are also used in Personal Ancestral File.